CVNRneuroimaging/infrastructure/config/notes/20150819-stowlerBircSystemConfig.md

 # stowler BIRC system config: pano.birc.emory.edu on 20150819

-_config and testing in progress..._
+_More config and testing to be done, but this is what I completed today._

 # tested melodic in preparation for testing FIX